duckinator/sgs/README.md

 Proloquo is what I use regularly, and it serves me well.
 TD Snap is much cheaper and far more flexible, but has a steeper learning curve.

+## Building for Windows or Linux

+Using the normal `cargo build`/`cargo run` process should be fine.

+However, you can also use `x build`/`x run` for consistency with the Android build process.

+## Building for Android

+This assumes a Debian environment, since that's what I've used for it.

+- [rust-mobile/xbuild](https://github.com/rust-mobile/xbuild) (not to be confused with 6 other things called "xbuild")

+The following Debian packages:
+- adb android-sdk-platform-tools libssl-dev kotlin

 ---

 SGS is open-source **AAC** _(Accessible and Augmentative Communication)_